Start Up (2013 TV series)

-Start Up is a national American docu-series television show created by Gary Bredow.
+START UP is a national American docu-series television show created by Gary Bredow.
 The series is produced by Jenny Feterovich and Gary Bredow and is broadcast by public television stations.

 Premise

 The show is filmed all across America where host Gary Bredow conducts in-depth interviews with small business owners about how they were able to get their business off the ground.
-Season 1 (2013) consisted of 13 half-hour episodes.
-Season 2 (2014) consisted of 13 half-hour episodes.
-Season 3 (2015) consisted of 13 half-hour episodes.
-Season 4 will premiere in early September 2016.
+Season 13 will premiere in early September 2025.

 Gary Bredow is a dedicated advocate for American small business.
-Although his focus has always been on writing and film, as an entrepreneur, he co-owns several businesses in the Detroit area including Detroit Tough Gym with producer Jenny Feterovich, Fern and Dales Hair Salon with wife Rebecca and Brooklyn Street Studios.
+Although his focus has always been on writing and film, as an entrepreneur, he co-owns several businesses in the Detroit area.

 "It started off as just overwhelming curiosity in how people did business," Bredow said.
 "I wanted to be a better business person."